0xvpr/vpr-pidjeon/README.md

-# CLI Payload Injector
+# Pidjeon

-**This payload injector is intended to be used in a WSL/MSYS environment.**
+**Pidjeon was originally intended to be used in a WSL/MSYS environment**

+**Pidjeon**, a mash of of words PID (process ID) and injection, is a command
+line application for windows that uses various injection methods to embed a
+specified payload into a target process.

 ### Features
 - [x] DLL injection